esseks/monicelli/README.md

 ## Tested platforms

-The reference OS for building and testing Monicelli is Ubuntu 16.04 LTS.
+The reference OS for building and testing Monicelli is the most recent Ubuntu LTS.
 If the build is broken there, then it's a bug.
-Unfortunately I don't have many other platforms at hand to test, but it _should_ compile on many more POSIX systems, including Mac OS X. If you managed to compile Monicelli on your favourite platform and you needed a patch, it would be great if you could send a PR.
+It _should_ also compile on Windows, as well as many more POSIX systems, including Mac OS X. If you needed a patch to compile Monicelli on your favourite platform, please send us a pull request!

 # Usage